yashg-116/GoGit/README.md

 ![image](https://user-images.githubusercontent.com/75938293/149640060-34879c00-1117-47b1-bcc6-44f4e80efb46.png)
 - Now finally `push all your branches` and on github create a Pull Request from your `PR-branch` to my `task3` branch.

 ### Note- ☠️ Don't just copy paste your changes and commit them as I want, use a valid git procedure to do this task.
-If found that you didn't used any valid git procedure, that may leads to ban from contest and may be from apk month too.
+If found that you didn't use any valid git procedure, that may lead to a ban from any further contests.